tiprankstipranks

 Competition

-We operate in highly competitive environments.
+We operate in highly competitive environments and, in larger markets, often compete with both national and local distributors.
 We compete with other distributors and several air conditioning and heating equipment manufacturers that distribute a significant portion of their products through their own distribution organizations in certain markets.
 Competition within any given geographic market is based upon product availability, customer service, price, and quality.
 Competitive pressures or other factors could cause our products or services to lose market acceptance or result in significant price erosion, all of which would have a material adverse effect on our results of operations, cash flows, and liquidity.

 Demand1 | 5.9%